pharaoh1/build-tools-gcc/README.md

 If you want to switch between GNU and Linaro builds, ALWAYS run update so that it checks out the proper branch.
+The printout will show you how to run the script.

+Example commands:

+# Build a Linaro 7.x toolchain for x86_64
+./build -a x86_64 -s linaro -v 7

+# Build a Linaro 7.x toolchain for arm64
+./build -a arm64 -s linaro -v 7

+# Build a GNU 5.x toolchain for arm
+./build -a arm -s gnu -v 5

 ## After compilation